gambitproject/gambit/doc/tools.simpdiv.rst

    one mixed strategy profile per line, in the same format used for output of equilibria (excluding the initial NE tag).

+.. cmdoption:: -m

+   .. versionadded:: 16.2.0

+   Specify the maximum regret criterion for acceptance as an approximate Nash equilibrium.

 .. cmdoption:: -v

    Sets verbose mode.
 In verbose mode, initial points, as well as